searchspring/snap/packages/snap-preact-components/src/components/Templates/Search/readme.md

 ```

 ### toggleSidebarButtonText
 The `toggleSidebarButtonText` prop specifies the inner text of the Sidebar toggle button.
-If passed, the sidebar will be rendered inside a Dropdown component.
+If left undefined, no button will render.

 ```jsx
 <Search controller={controller} toggleSidebarButtonText={'Toggle Facets'} />